November 8, 2008

 So you need to buy a beast of a sack for lugging that load all the way to Paine base camp or up the Baltoro.
 Here are a few design notes to make your choice easier.

 You don’t want to spend a fortune on the lightest gear known to man only to pack it in something that when it’s empty feels like it’s got a family of pigmies squatting inside.
-Also your pack doesn’t want to be so featherweight and flimsy it’s disintegrated by the time you see the mountains.
-The best way to achieve light weight without sacrificing strength is to keep the sack simple.
-This doesn’t necessarily mean the sacks main fabric should be some featherweight cloth better suited to children’s kites, as most of the weight in a sack comes not from bullet proof Cordura but the half a mile of webbing and kilo of foam sewn to it.
-Saying that, many light fabrics, such as 500 denier Nylon, down to the very light rip-stops used on running sacks, are actually far tougher then you’d imagine. whether it’s Ballistic cloth or a plastic bag, if a sharp object presses against it from the inside while the fabric is in contact with another sharp object (hauling, climbing, vibrating aircraft cargo holds etc) then the object will penetrate the fabric.
+Also, your pack doesn’t want to be so featherweight and flimsy it’s disintegrated by the time you see the mountains.
+The best way to achieve lightweight without sacrificing strength is to keep the sack simple.
+This doesn’t necessarily mean the sacks main fabric should be some featherweight cloth better suited to children’s kites, as most of the weight in a sack comes not from bulletproof Cordura but half a mile of webbing and kilo of foam sewn to it.
+Saying that many light fabrics, such as 500 denier Nylon, down to the very light rip-stops used on running sacks, are actually far tougher than you’d imagine. whether it’s a Ballistic cloth or a plastic bag, if a sharp object presses against it from the inside while the fabric is in contact with another sharp object (hauling, climbing, vibrating aircraft cargo holds etc) then the object will penetrate the fabric.

-That oh so comfy padding we have grown used to on most modern back packing sack is not what you want on an expedition sack.
-This foam provides only a marginal comfort increase at the price of weight, complexity of construction (price AND more weight) and makes it harder for the wearer to lock it in close while climbing, with the foam being nothing more then dead weight once it no longer has a hefty load to cushion.
+That oh so comfy padding we have grown used to on most modern backpacking sack is not what you want on an expedition sack.
+This foam provides only a marginal comfort increase at the price of weight, complexity of construction (price AND more weight) and makes it harder for the wearer to lock it in close while climbing, with the foam being nothing more than dead weight once it no longer has a hefty load to cushion.
 The best compromise is to have a harness that is simple yet robust, with a fixed back length, which also gives strength, and top quality, sculptured, low profile straps and belt.
-There should be top and side stabiliser straps which both help control the load and shift inevitable pain around the body.
-The back system should incorporate either one or two staves (removable for climbing and reducing weight) and enough cushioning (plastic frame sheet, closed cell foam sheet) so that lumpy objects won’t press through into your back.
-The foam used within the shoulder straps and waist should be hard enough to absorb and spread the load without deforming, and be of the highest quality so it won’t break down under the above average work load, a point you’ll only be able to judge by either personal testimony from fellow climbers or going by the manufactures reputation.
+There should be top and side stabiliser straps that both help control the load and shift inevitable pain around the body.
+The back system should incorporate either one or two staves (removable for climbing and reducing weight) and enough cushioning (plastic frame sheet, closed-cell foam sheet) so that lumpy objects won’t press through into your back.
+The foam used within the shoulder straps and waist should be hard enough to absorb and spread the load without deforming and be of the highest quality so it won’t break down under the above-average workload, a point you’ll only be able to judge by either personal testimony from fellow climbers or going by the manufacture’s reputation.
 The successful use of the harness depends a great deal more on sensible packing, a sound understanding of how to carry a load and an acknowledgement that sixty pounds will always feel like sixty pounds (i.e. there WILL be pain).
-You must also remember that this minimal comfort sacrifice will be worth it as long as you’ll only be using it to lug loads around for less time then you’ll be climbing.
+You must also remember that this minimal comfort sacrifice will be worth it as long as you’ll only be using it to lug loads around for less time than you’ll be climbing.

-Probably the most important feature of an expedition sack is that it’s original design must be drawn from those people who actually go on big trips, as it’s only these people who understand what’s needed, not what’s though is needed.
-A classic example of this, an a minor point to a designer who is not a user, is all straps must be longer the usual as sleep mats are bigger and tents, wands, snow stakes, skis along with axes, crampons and helmets are usually strapped on the outside for the approach.
-There is nothing worse then a sack with side compression straps that have seemingly been designed more for carrying an umbrella on the tube rather then your sleep mat.
-The general use of a shock-cord panel on the front of the pack, or the ability to install one (threaded through the side straps) is a real boon for carrying awkward items, like crampons and axes or that fire wood for the celebratory barbecue.
-There are also a few features that are nice if present, but not really missed if not, like axe holsters, reflective patches, internal pockets etc. Remember the more whistles you have the more you’ll be blowing’ when your slogging up those hills.
+Probably the most important feature of an expedition sack is that its original design must be drawn from those people who actually go on big trips, as it’s only these people who understand what’s needed, not what’s thought is needed.
+A classic example of this, and a minor point to a designer who is not a user, is all straps must be longer than usual as sleep mats are bigger and tents, wands, snow stakes, skis along with axes, crampons and helmets are usually strapped on the outside for the approach.
+There is nothing worse than a sack with side compression straps that have seemingly been designed more for carrying an umbrella on the tube rather than your sleep mat.
+The general use of a shock-cord panel on the front of the pack, or the ability to install one (threaded through the side straps) is a real boon for carrying awkward items, like crampons and axes or that firewood for the celebratory barbecue.
+There are also a few features that are nice if present, but not really missed if not, like axe holsters, reflective patches, internal pockets etc. Remember the more whistles you have the more you’ll be blowing’ when you’re slogging up those hills.

 SO WHO NEEDS AN EXPEDITION SACK?

-A climbing expedition doesn’t have to be a big budget 8000 metre snow plod, but any trip were you must get all your crap from A to B and a duffel bag won’t suffice.
-Expedition sacks are perfect for Winter and Summer climbing trips in the UK were you plan to bivi or camp and you don’t want to buy a classic backpacking sack and your cragging sack is too small.
-In fact an expedition sack is perfect for anything were you simply need a big hole to dump your stuff into.
-I’ve used expedition sacks from everything from classic expedition load humping and climbing to carrying loads up and down from big walls, winter climbing trips to remote chores and alpine winter routes were a big sack is easier to pack on cramped bivys.
-For the active climbing the expedition sack fulfils many roles and soon becomes indispensable.
+A climbing expedition doesn’t have to be a big-budget 8000-metre snow plod, but any trip where you must get all your crap from A to B and a duffel bag won’t suffice.
+Expedition sacks are perfect for Winter and Summer climbing trips in the UK where you plan to bivi or camp and you don’t want to buy a classic backpacking sack and your cragging sack is too small.
+In fact, an expedition sack is perfect for anything where you simply need a big hole to dump your stuff into.
+I’ve used expedition sacks from everything from classic expedition load humping and climbing to carrying loads up and down from big walls, winter climbing trips to remote chores and alpine winter routes where a big sack is easier to pack on cramped bivvys.
+For active climbing, the expedition sack fulfils many roles and soon becomes indispensable.